 <afterthought>Update 2013.09.15.17:50 – added this PPPS:

 The original, after that 'Rolleiflex' line, has Revelou-se a sua enorme ingratidão.
 I wonder if in Jobim's mind there was the idea of developing a photograph – in a tray of whatever chemicals they use – with the image in the photograph slowly revelando-se.
 I'm not sure if the Portuguese would accommodate this nuance.
 If so – accidentally, I'm sure – the translator stumbled on a deeper truth.
 The enorme ingratidão became apparent slowly but surely, like a developing photograph.

 I don't have an intimate knowledge of Google's search algorithms, but I suspect the larger number includes all the hits noted for the smaller number.
-But even allowing for this, the version without OAS is about 10 times as common.
+But even allowing for this double-counting, the version without OAS is about 10 times as common.

 Update 2018.04.06.11:30 – Various format tweaks and temporal clarifications.